bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Previously, you learned how to animate a bouncing ball using the HTML canvas element and JavaScript.

-This time, you\'ll learn how to create the same animation using CSS.
+This time, you&apos;ll learn how to create the same animation using CSS.

 I opened Visual Studio Code and created my basic HTML structure in a file named index.html.